 All Ronald McDonald Houses throughout the world share a common purpose to provide a ‘home away from home’ for families of hospitalized children.
 However, each one has a unique design, size, and character, depending on the needs of the hospital(s) and communities they serve.

 How many Ronald McDonald Houses are there?

-There are four Ronald McDonald Houses in the Chicagoland and Northwest Indiana area and over 300 Ronald McDonald Houses around the globe.
+There are five Ronald McDonald Houses in the Chicagoland and Northwest Indiana area and over 300 Ronald McDonald Houses around the globe.

 Who can stay at a Ronald McDonald House in Chicagoland & Northwest Indiana?